ilya-aby/grambrandt/README.md

 - Responsive design for mobile & desktop
 - Infinite scroll with progressive fetching of more artwork from the API
 - Dynamically generated content from JavaScript post objects
+- "Ask Perplexity" about the artist & work

 ## Technologies Used